nolascojoao/aws-ec2-lab/README.md

 ---
 ⚠️ **Attention**:
-1. We are omitting the VPC and Security Group selection.
-If omitted, they will be automatically set to DEFAULT.
+- Default VPC and Security Groups will be used if omitted.
-2. `ami-0ebfd941bbafe70c6` is currently the Amazon Linux 2023 AMI.
-Consult the [AWS AMI documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) for more details.
+- Replace ami-0ebfd941bbafe70c6 if needed.
+[Find an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)
-3. Set the path for the `user-data` file according to your operating system:
+- Adjust the user-data path for your OS:
-   - For **Windows**, use a path like: `--user-data file://C:/path/to/your/file.sh`
+   - Windows: --user-data file://C:/path/to/file.sh
-   - For **Linux**, use a path like: `--user-data file:///home/username/path/to/your/file.sh` Replace `path/to/your/file.sh` with the actual path to your `user-data` file, and adjust `username` as needed.
+   - Linux: --user-data file:///home/username/path/to/file.sh
-4. We will not log into our EC2 instance in this lab, so we are not creating a key pair.
+- No key pair will be created as login is not required.
-5. After launching the instance, copy the instance ID for the subsequent steps.
+- Copy the instance ID for later use.

 ---

-### 1.2 Enable Termination Protection
+#### 1.2 Enable Termination Protection
-Enable termination protection:
+Replace `<instance-id>` with the ID of your EC2 instance:
 ```bash
 aws ec2 modify-instance-attribute --instance-ids <instance-id> --disable-api-termination
 ```

-### 1.3 Check Termination Protection Status
+#### 1.3 Check Termination Protection Status
-Verify if Termination Protection is enabled:
+Replace `<instance-id>` with the ID of your EC2 instance:
 ```bash
 aws ec2 describe-instance-attribute \
 	--instance-ids <instance-id> \